 Homegrade (the former Centre Urbain) has developed expertise in European exchange programmes related to the issues of energy transition and energy education.

 Role in the project: Homegrade is in charge of developing the « Educational programme and best-practice exchange through the axes of mobility » and the implementation of the activities in Belgium.

 Drustvo Za Oblikovanje Odrzivog Razvoja – DOOR (CROATIA)

-DOOR’s mission is the promotion of sustainable development principles in all segments of society, at the local, regional and national level, primarily in the field of energy.
-DOOR’s vision is a society competent in the sustainable energy field, in which the public takes part in delivering, monitoring and evaluating public policies, and energetics plays an important role in social, economic and ecological development and decreasing poverty.
+DOOR’s mission is to promote the principles of sustainable development in all segments of society, at the local, regional and national level, primarily in the field of energy.
+DOOR’s vision is a society competent in the sustainable energy field, in which the public takes part in delivering, monitoring and evaluating public policies, and where energetics plays an important role in social, economic and ecological development and decrease in poverty.
 DOOR has extensive experience and expertise in renewable energy sources and energy efficiency measures – the two pillars of the sustainable energy.
 DOOR regularly organizes awareness raising and educational events with multisectoral participation and it promotes dialogue among interested stakeholders of different backgrounds.
-One of DOOR’s goals is to encourage communication between the civil society organizations and energy experts (institutes, companies and ministries) aimed at training the public in making decisions related to energy and environmental protection.
+One of DOOR’s goals is to encourage communication between the civil society organizations and energy experts (institutes, companies and ministries) to train the public in making decisions related to energy and environmental protection.
 DOOR has participated in many European projects and a number of local and national projects dealing with sustainable use of energy.

 Role in the project: DOOR is the leader of the “State of the art and training needs analysis” axis.

 Molise version il 2000 –LAG (ITALY)